jashcity98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-README.md Writes a shell script that creates a file containing text in it
+Writes Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it